Trump says country 'near the peak' of coronavirus outbreak, death toll should be under 100,000

 President Trump on Friday said he believes the U.S. death toll from the coronavirus pandemic will be "substantially less" than the 100,000 projected last week, arguing the country is nearing the peak of the outbreak.

+During a coronavirus task force briefing that lasted more than two hours, Trump also said he understands the gravity of the situation as he prepares to make a decision on when to ease social distancing guidelines to open the economy: "I would say without question it’s the biggest decision I’ve ever had to make."

-During his daily coronavirus task force briefing from the White House, the president walked back earlier projections from officials that the country could see between 100,000 and 240,000 coronavirus deaths.
+Speaking to reporters at the White House, the president walked back earlier projections from officials that the country could see between 100,000 and 240,000 coronavirus deaths.

 “I think we’ll be substantially under that number,” Trump said.
 “In the midst of all this grief and pain, we’re seeing these signs and seeing them very strongly, and a lot of that has to do with our aggressive strategy in saving lives.”